Empirical best prediction of poverty indicators via nested error regression with high dimensional parameters: Application: poverty mapping for Albania

-We generate poverty maps for Albania using the direct estimation method, as shown in Figure \ref{app:dirmap}.
-The gray areas represent regions where poverty estimates are unavailable due to insufficient sample sizes, underscoring a key limitation of the direct estimation approach in small-area analysis.
+Figures \ref{app:dirmap} and \ref{app:Albania} present municipality-level poverty maps for Albania using direct and CLS estimates, respectively.
+The white areas in Figure \ref{app:dirmap} represent regions where direct poverty estimates are unavailable due to zero sample size, underscoring a key limitation of the direct estimation approach in small-area analysis.
 In contrast, Figure \ref{app:Albania} presents poverty maps generated using our proposed CLS method, which provides more comprehensive and reliable estimates across all municipalities.
-These maps reveal that several municipalities in the Bulqize district—such as Ostren, Gjorice, Shupenze, and Bulqize — exhibit the highest headcount ratio and poverty gap values, significantly exceeding those observed in other municipalities.
+The CLS maps indicate that municipalities in the Bulqize district, such as Ostren, Gjorice, Shupenze, and Bulqize, exhibit the highest HCR and PG values, significantly exceeding those observed in other municipalities.
 Similarly, municipalities like Gjoaaj in the Peqin district, Katund I in the Durres district, and Arren in the Kukes district also show relatively high poverty levels, highlighting the need for targeted policy interventions to improve living conditions in these areas.
 In contrast, municipalities in the southern regions display substantially lower poverty levels, reflecting better economic conditions and higher living standards.

-These results are consistent with the findings of \cite{betti2003poverty}, who used the ELL method, and those of \cite{tzavidis2008m}, further validating the robustness of our approach in capturing the spatial distribution of poverty in Albania.
+Although no formal field validation study is available for these municipality-level SAE results, the spatial patterns obtained here are broadly consistent with earlier poverty mapping analyses for Albania \citep{betti2003poverty,tzavidis2008m}, providing indirect empirical support for their plausibility.

-The CLS method offers a significant advantage over direct estimation by producing estimates for all municipalities, thereby addressing data gaps observed in the direct method.
-This improvement ensures a more complete understanding of poverty distribution, which is crucial for effective policy planning.

-The identification of high-poverty areas, particularly in the northern and central regions, highlights the need for geographically targeted poverty alleviation programs.
-In contrast, the relatively lower poverty levels in the south suggest regional disparities that should be accounted for in national development strategies.
+Overall, the CLS method provides a more complete and reliable representation of poverty distribution in Albania.
+By producing estimates for all municipalities, it addresses the data limitations of direct estimation and enables a more comprehensive understanding of regional poverty disparities.
+The identification of high-poverty areas in the northern and central regions highlights the need for geographically targeted poverty alleviation programs, while the lower poverty levels in the south suggest regional inequalities that should inform national development strategies.
+The robustness of the CLS estimates, even in municipalities with small sample sizes, suggests that, when the data structure and underlying conditions are comparable to those considered in our simulation studies, our method may offer practical value for policy-oriented poverty mapping.